earthly/earthly/docs/ci-integration/remote-buildkit.md

 A remote daemon should be reachable by all clients intending to use it.
 Earthly uses ports `8371-8373` to communicate, so these should be open and available.

-#### Daemon
+#### Mounts

-To configure an `earthly/buildkitd` daemon as a remotely available daemon, you will need to start the container yourself.
-See our [configuration docs](../earthly-config/earthly-config.md) for more details on all the options available; but here are the ones you need to know:

-**`EARTHLY_TMP_DIR`**
+**`/tmp/earthly`**

-This will configure the location of the directory that Buildkit uses for storing the cache.
+This path within the container is the location that Buildkit uses for storing the cache.
 Because this folder sees _a lot_ of traffic, its important that it remains fast.

 {% hint style='danger' %}
 ##### Important
-We *strongly* recommend using a Docker volume for mounting `EARTHLY_TMP_DIR`.
+We *strongly* recommend using a Docker volume for mounting `/tmp/earthly`.
 If you do not, `buildkitd` can consume excessive disk space, operate very slowly, or it might not function correctly.
 {% endhint %}

-In some environments, not mounting `EARTHLY_TMP_DIR` as a Docker volume results in the following error:
+In some environments, not mounting `/tmp/earthly` as a Docker volume results in the following error:

 ```
 --> WITH DOCKER RUN --privileged ...